-Cardona extends student loan payment pause to 1 million borrowers with defaulted loans
+Cardona extends pause in student loan payments to 1 million borrowers with defaulted loans

 The Education Department said it has direct control over defaulted commercial FFEL loans because of the way the debt is handled.
 When someone defaults on those loans, the federal government has to reimburse the owner and essentially acquires the loan.

 The federal government actually holds some loans in repayment from the FFEL program, and that debt has been eligible for the suspension.
-The distinction within the FFEL portfolio is a consequence of the programs demise.
+The distinction within the FFEL portfolio is a consequence of the program’s demise.

 For years, the federal government was essentially a silent partner in a $60 billion program.
 Private lenders used their own money to finance the loans, but behind the scenes, the government paid a portion of the interest to make the debt more affordable.
 And to entice lenders, the government guaranteed the debt, taking on the risk of default.
 But after lenders were caught stealing from the government and paying off financial aid officers, the FFEL program lost favor on Capitol Hill.

 The 2008 recession threatened the liquidity of private lenders, though, so the Education Department swooped in to buy some of their FFEL loans to keep the program going.
-By the time the Obama administration moved solely to direct lending in 2010, the portfolio of bank-based loans had been divided up among the department and companies like Navient and Nelnet.
+By the time the Obama administration moved solely to direct lending in 2010, the portfolio of bank-based loans had been divided up among the department and companies such as Navient and Nelnet.

 While advocacy groups welcomed the Education Department’s decision Tuesday, they continue to urge the Biden administration to help an estimated 5 million other people who are still making payments on their commercial FFEL loans.